 COVID VACCINE POLICY

-The trainers for this immersion as well as the entire staff at Well Being Retreat Center are all fully vaccinated.
-All participants for this immersion are required to be fully vaccinated and will need to email a photo of their vaccination card to firstname.lastname@example.org
+The trainers for this immersion are fully vaccinated.
+The trainers are requiring that all participants for this immersion be fully vaccinated and will need to email a photo of their vaccination card to email@example.com.
+While on site, we will be following Well Being Retreat Center's COVID policy.
+If you would like more information on this policy, email firstname.lastname@example.org.

 The tuition for the four-day immersion is $495.
 Wait to pay until you are ready to register for a specific immersion.
 You will have two years from the completion of your core guide training to do the immersion.